-Recently, we held a roundtable discussion where our trust and safety architect, Jeff, chatted with Brian Killeen, director of financial crime, fraud, and investigations at Guidehouse, and Ahmed Siddiqui, CPO of Branch, about why synthetic identity fraud (SIF) is such a threat and how to minimize SIF risk both immediately and going forward.
+Recently, we held a roundtable discussion where our trust and safety architect, Jeff, chatted with Brian Killeen, director of financial crime, fraud, and investigations at Guidehouse, and Ahmed Siddiqui, Branch's Chief Payments Officer, about why synthetic identity fraud (SIF) is such a threat and how to minimize SIF risk both immediately and going forward.

 We’ll summarize the key takeaways below but recommend watching the recording to get the most out of the discussion.